Powerlearnproject/se-assignment-day-2-git-and-github-CodeG-prog/README.md

 Choose a repository visibility.
 Select Initialize this repository with a README.
 Click Create repository.
-The important decsions include determing the repository name, its access to either public or private audiences.
+The important decisions include determing the repository name, its access to either public or private audiences.
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
 A README file to a repository helps communicate important information regarding your project.
 A README file alongside a respository license, contribution guidelines, code of conduct and a citation file relay information regarding the expected outcomes of a proect thus helping manage contributions.